 3. Implementing Level 2: Orienting

-WSO2 DAS has been used to build real-time situational dashboards.
+WSO2 SP can be used to build real-time situational dashboards.
 For example, consider the following use case where video uses data streams collected from buses in London (via Transport for London) to track, monitor, and visualize their operations.
 Refer to WSO2 TFL demo for more details.

 In another example, video uses data streams collected from a real football game through sensors deployed in the ball, player's boots, and goalkeeper's gloves to track the game in real time and to provide high level event statistics, such as ball possession time and detecting offsides.
 Refer to our Football Analytics use case story for more details.

-The following are a few more sample use cases that are possible with WSO2 DAS:
+The following are a few more sample use cases that are possible with WSO2 SP:

 As mentioned earlier, a key aspect of this level is to present the data in context to make it easier to have situational awareness.
 Among examples of this are alerts, color coding to show what's normal and abnormal, past averages with data, etc.